matgrand/LAB2_control_lab_2021/README.md

 -Keep code readable and simple.

+# Instructions
+To import this project:
+-Open Matlab, click on "new" > Project > From Git
+-On repository path copy and paste https://github.com/matgrand/LAB2_control_lab_2021 -On sandbox choose where you want the project to be located on your pc.
+-click retrieve and wait.
+You should be done importing.

 # Notes
 -Remember to add the simulink_models folder to the path (right click > add to path).